jcornford/pyecog/README.md

 # networkclassifer

 Scripts orginally for classifying network state in a given window before light pulses.
-Now undergoing major overhaul to be more general, at to be able to convert "ndf" files.
+Now undergoing major overhaul to be more general, and to be able to convert "ndf" files.

 # Usage:
 Scripts for detecting state before light pulse are found in "/pythoncode".